-Where the controller and processor are not the same i.e. the Combined Authority and Cambridgeshire County Council, the relationship must be underpinned by a contract.
+Where the controller and processor are not the same ie Cambridgeshire and Peterborough Combined Authority and Cambridgeshire County Council, the relationship must be underpinned by a contract.

 It is very important that we have a contract in place for us to deliver services or for something to be done our behalf.
 The contract has a really important role to play because it makes sure that all concerned understand what should be delivered.